TAFSIRUDDIN/Hablu-book-store-clint/README.md

 ### `Route is not work properly while I deploying in firebase`
 Open [https://programming-hero-book-shop.web.app/](https://programming-hero-book-shop.web.app/) to view it in the browser.

+### FEATURES

+Here you order a book.
+You can see your order list.
+You can store your order in mongodb database.
+You can post new product. you can also delete any product.

+1. Here customer ordered any product.
+2. Customer can see his order list.
+3. Admin can add any product.
+4. This is developed by NodeJs, React,React-router, HTML/CSS, Bootstrap,
+and React-bootstrap.

+### NOTE
+You can not visit the Cheakout and order page without Sign in or Login.

 ### `WE USE THOSE SITE TO DEVELOPE THIS SITE `